Apple Debuts Streaming Video, Payment Card And News Subscription Services

 Users will get 2 percent cash back daily on all purchases and 3 percent on Apple service purchases.
 For security, the card number is stored in a chip used by Apple Pay on the iPhone and each payment to merchants is protected by a dynamic security code on the phone.

-Apple also announced a $9.99-per-month news subscription service called Apple News+ with more than 300 magazines, including The New Yorker, Sports Illustrated, Wired and Food & Wine and news publications including the Los Angeles Times, The Wall Street Journal and the Skimm.
+Apple also announced a $9.99-per-month news subscription service called Apple News+ with more than 300 magazines, including The New Yorker, Sports Illustrated, Wired and Food & Wine and news publications including the Los Angeles Times, The Wall Street Journal and the Skimm, a newsletter.

 "We don't allow advertisers to track you, so what you read on Apple News will not follow you across the Web," said Roger Rosner, Apple's vice president of applications.